sunpin770/utils/README.md

 # Utility Scripts by Acolyte

-A collection of AI-generated or homemade scripts for easier use of Yeshiva MP3 Players (and occasionally for tasks CAD might not approve of.
-Be careful!).
+A collection of AI-generated or homemade scripts.

 ---